kamicane/art/Docs/ART/ART.Path.md

 1. x - (*number*) The amount of pixels in horizontal direction.
 2. y - (*number*) The amount of pixels in vertical direction.

+### Returns:

+* This ART.Path instance

 ART.Path method: lineTo {#ART-Path:lineTo}
 ------------------------------------------

-Draws a line to an absolute point.
+Draws a line to an absolute point from the last point.

 ### Syntax: